xxniiinxx/coinflip-casino-game/readme.md

 - The relayer wallet only signs protocol actions configured in the program (e.g. `handleGame`)
 - Expired rooms trigger backend-initiated refunds

+## FAQ

+### Is this financial advice?

+No. This project is for educational purposes only.
+Use at your own risk.

+### Can I fork and modify this?

+Yes.
+MIT licensed — fork, modify, and contribute via pull requests.

 ### Important disclaimers

 - **Not audited in this README** — Conduct a professional audit before mainnet use with real funds.